 -

 Install Malus extension: Go to your browser’s extension store or the Malus extension site, and install the add-on.
 You’ll likely be prompted to grant permissions broad read/write access to tabs, network permissions, etc..
 Only install if you trust the source.
-Edgerouter show vpn config
+Ubiquiti edgerouter lite vpn setup and optimization guide for secure remote access and site-to-site connections

 -